 Students are responsible for maintaining current Basic Life Support (BLS) American Heart CPR certification designed FOR HEALTHCARE PROVIDERS.
-Check carefully that the class offering is designed for healthcare providers rather than for community learners which would be called Heartsaver.
+Check carefully that the class offering is designed for healthcare providers rather than for community learners which would be called Heart saver.
 CPR classes that are fully online are not acceptable; demonstration of CPR skills must be done in person.
 CPR certification must be current throughout the entire clinical course.
 Proof of certification may be requested by instructor prior to clinical orientation.
 Lack of current certification will result in the student missing clinical and may result in failure of the course.
-LTC offers CPR courses on a regular basis.
-Starting June 1, 2023 new core nursing students will be required to upload CPR information into Viewpoint.
+Lakeshore offers CPR courses on a regular basis.
+Students will be required to upload CPR information into Viewpoint.
 Viewpoint will validate the CPR status and communicate with students.